dhino2000/optic/docs/Suite2pROICheck/tutorial.md

 - (Optional): **single tif image**

 ## Output
 The result of ROI checking is exported as **ROICheck~.mat**, containing the ROI celltype information and can store multiple results.
 About downstream analysis, please check the [notebook for analysis](https://github.com/dhino2000/optic/blob/main/notebook/Chapter1_ExtractTracesWithCheckedROIs.ipynb).
+If you want to track ROIs between the different dates, please use [**Suite2pROITracking**](https://github.com/dhino2000/optic/blob/main/docs/Suite2pROITracking/tutorial.md).
 - **ROICheck_{name_of_the_Fall_file}.mat**

 ## Load Fall.mat file